Roboy/sw_documentation_template/documentation/index.rst

 ..
-Architecture Documentation Wiki documentation master file, created by sphinx-quickstart on Fri Jul 29 19:44:29 2016.
+Software Documentation template master file, created by sphinx-quickstart on Fri Jul 29 19:44:29 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Architecture Documentation Wiki's documentation!
+Welcome to Software Documentation Template!
 ===========================================================